• Home

 He added that the Fed falling into and out of political vogue in the past has only made the argument for central bank independence clearer, using the example of President Nixon and Arthur Burns as one example.

 “What happened is the Fed evolved after that to become a much more independent institution that wasn’t as beholden to the White House,” Manoukian added.
-“Even the way that the board is structured and the way that the governor’s terms are out of sync with the political cycle and, the fact it still has a chair but a board where every vote counts.
+“Even the way that the board is structured and the way that the governors’ terms are out of sync with the political cycle, and the fact it still has a chair but a board where every vote counts.

-“So that’s another area where I think there’s just a little bit too much consternation from the marketplace about an erosion of of institutional credibility.”
+“So that’s another area where I think there’s just a little bit too much consternation from the marketplace about an erosion of institutional credibility.”

 About the Author